HybriD3-database/MatD3/Readme.md

    source venv/bin/activate
    ```

-* Install all the requirements
+* Upgrade pip and install all the requirements

    ```
+   pip install --upgrade pip
-   pip install -r requirements.txt
+   pip install -v mod_wsgi-httpd==2.4.39.1  # needs to be installed separately pip install -vr requirements.txt
    ```

-   If you run into any issues, install the prerequisites as requested
-   by the error messages.
-On Ubuntu specifically, it might be
-   necessary to install the following packages first:
+   If you run into any issues, install the prerequisites as requested by the error messages.
+On Ubuntu, it might be necessary to install the following packages first:

    ```
-   sudo apt install libexpat1-dev sudo apt install python3-dev sudo apt install libmysqlclient-dev sudo apt install firefox-geckodriver
+   sudo apt install libexpat1-dev sudo apt install apache2-dev sudo apt install libmysqlclient-dev sudo apt install python3-dev sudo apt install firefox-geckodriver
    ```